leolopez13/ApplicasterYouTube/README.md

 Open Project

 ```
-When opening in Xcode, make sure to open, and use, YoutubeSearcher.xcworkspace and not YoutubeSearcher.xcproject due to cocoapods
+When opening in Xcode, make sure to open, and use, YoutubeSearcher.xcworkspace and not YoutubeSearcher.xcodeproj due to cocoapods
 ```

 Should be able to press build and run (Command+R) to load and install the app on the simulator and run